 For grime that won’t go away

 We’re talking about the crud that builds up as a result of oils, skin cells, grease, food dust, and everything else that might contribute to the gross stains and plaque on your keyboard.
-You can approach this cleaning mission in many different ways, but we prefer using a melamine cleaning sponge, which excels at cleaning up grime such as this.
+You can approach this cleaning mission by using disinfecting wipes, but we prefer using a melamine cleaning sponge, which excels at cleaning up grime such as this.

 Once you have the melamine sponge, soak it in water, ring it out, and let it dry enough so that you aren’t leaving streaks of water across your keyboard.
 Gently rub a corner of the sponge on the soiled parts of the keys until the grime is removed.
 Melamine can be a very abrasive material if used carelessly, so go slow and try to avoid rubbing off any key characters.
 The material is also very easy to cut out into the right shape, so feel free to snip off a portion for more customized work.